Plane Calibration

 1/P_ecliptic = 1/P_ICRF + 1/P_axial

-1/~20,957 β 1/~111,772 + 1/~25,794
+1/~20,957 ≈ 1/~111,772 + 1/~25,794

-Geocentric vs Heliocentric Limitation: The formula above calculates how ascending nodes shift in Earthβs geocentric reference frame as obliquity changes.
-This is fundamentally different from JPLβs heliocentric gravitational precession rates β they measure different physical effects and are not directly comparable.
+Geocentric vs heliocentric limitation: the formula above calculates how ascending nodes shift in Earth’s geocentric reference frame as obliquity changes — fundamentally different from JPL’s heliocentric gravitational precession rates.
+They measure different physical effects and are not directly comparable.
+The tan(i) denominator amplifies discrepancies for near-coplanar orbits: inner planets show reasonable agreement (~40%), but Uranus (21×) and Neptune (63×) diverge significantly.
+The model is appropriate for geocentric visualisation purposes.
+Full analysis: Ascending Node Calculation Limitations .

-This creates an important observability limitation: short-term measurements (β€200 years) cannot distinguish between:
+This creates an observability limitation: short-term measurements (≤200 years) cannot distinguish between:

 | Scenario | Short-term motion | Long-term motion |